infomongo/infomongo.github.io/_posts/2021-02-15-impeachment-fatal-flaw.md

 ## The Fatal Flaw

-There are only seven people in history who have voted to impeach a President from their own party, the seven who voted to convict Trump in his second impeachment.
-Mitt Romney was previously the only Senator ever to vote to impeach a President from his own party.
+There are only seven people in history who have voted to impeach a President from their own party: the seven who voted to convict Trump in his second impeachment.
+Mitt Romney was previously the only Senator ever to do so.

-The fatal flaw in impeachment is the idea of an impartial jury made of Senators, many from the Presidents’s own party.
+The fatal flaw in impeachment is the idea of an impartial jury.
+A jury made-up of Senators, half from from the President’s own party.
 There is no impartiality.
-There isn’t even a pretense.
+There isn’t even the pretense.

 ## The Oath is a Sham

 The Senators take an oath before the trial.
 The Constitution says “When sitting for that Purpose, they shall be on Oath or Affirmation.”
-Since 1798, some variation “I will do impartial justice according to the Constitution and laws: so help me God,” has been used.
+Since 1798, some variation of “I will do impartial justice according to the Constitution and laws: so help me God,” has been used.

 Before Trump’s first impeachment, numerous Republicans including Senate Majority leader, and Yertle the Turtle impersonator, Mitch McConnell said, “I'm not an impartial juror.
 This is a political process.
 There's not anything judicial about it.”